causaliq/causaliq-analysis/README.md

 Currently implemented:

-- none yet
+- **Release v0.1.0 - Foundation Metrics**: CausalIQ and Bayesys structural graph metrics and KL metric.

 Planned releases:

-- **Release v0.1.0 - Foundation Metrics**: CausalIQ and Bayesys structural graph metrics and KL metric.
 - **Release v0.2.0 - Legacy Trace**: Support for reading and writing structure learning traces in legacy pickle format (this will be superseded by a more open format).
 - **Release v0.3.0 - Graph Averaging**: Graph averaging to produce arc probabilities.